Handpans – Everything You Need to Know

-There are many different handpans in different scales and made from different steels.
+There are many different handpans in different scales and made from different steel types.
 As all of these instruments are handcrafted, all have their sonic nuances.
 But, in general, handpans have a strong resonant sound that fills the environment.

 They have a softer sound than other idiophones as they are played with hands.
 Every note activates other frequencies when played, which are commonly the octave and the compound 5th of the fundamental note.
 With the whole instrument vibration added, handpans provide a magical and rich sound.

 What is the origin of the handpan?